Dear President Obama,

 In the face of a sustained, spitting, violent, raw-throated hatred you’ve never responded in kind.

-You never allowed yourself to be defined by the bigotry of your critics and you never disrespected them by becoming them.
+You never allowed yourself to be defined by the bigotry of your critics and you never disrespected them or let them win by becoming them.

 This, Mr. President, is perhaps your greatest legacy: the way you retained your dignity in the midst of the most undignified behavior of your adversaries.